by Stan Pottinger

 This process of forensic validation, had the servers existed and come through, involved a small army of people examining the evidence and preparing its use in various realms.
 It’s hard to imagine this many lawyers, clients, government prosecutors, the FBI, the press, nationally known IT experts and facial recognition technicians waiting to receive the evidence and still imagine that, had it been delivered to the IT company as promised (not delivered, it should be noted, to me), its contents could have been secretly manipulated in an improper way.
 The Times’ implication here is fantasy.

 On October 24, in response to my exhaustive texts requesting him to produce at least some videos, Kessler proposed to “post all video photos and documents online.”
-I replied saying, “[S]houldn’t you consider sending directly to US Attorney?
+I replied on the record saying, “[S]houldn’t you consider sending directly to US Attorney?
 Or FBI?”
 The Times made no mention of this request..

 Here is the bottom line: